 The abnormalities may be physical, functional, metabolic, or non-disabling.
 Physical defects include health conditions such as oral cleft, spina bifida, congenital heart defects, and upper and lower limb reductions.
 Functional defects affect the cardiovascular system, nervous system, immune system, or endocrine system and may not be recognized until years after birth.
 Metabolic defects like Tay-Sachs disease affect body chemistry.
 Non-disabling defects may be unwanted and cosmetically disfiguring, but may not necessarily result in a disability.

 Both genetic and environmental factors cause birth defects.
 Environmental factors include physical agents like radiation, pollutants, maternal drug use, and maternal illness or infection.
 In particular, exposure to ethanol in alcoholic beverages, solvents, and fuel is strongly associated with birth defects.
 Exposure to mercury can lead to birth defects and neurological disorders.
 Repeated exposure to toluene may also increase the risk of birth defects.

 Cancer develops when genes mutate and change the way cells function, leading to abnormal cell growth and division.
-Most gene mutations occur after birth, while some are inherited.
-Environmental causes of gene mutations include radiation, viruses, and cancer-causing chemicals (carcinogens) such as asbestos, radon, and chemicals in firsthand or secondhand tobacco smoke .
+Most gene mutations occur after birth, while some are genetically inherited.
+Environmental causes of gene mutations include exposure to radiation, viruses, and cancer-causing chemicals (carcinogens) such as asbestos, radon, and chemicals in firsthand or secondhand tobacco smoke.
 Other causes of gene mutations include obesity, hormones, chronic inflammation, and a lack of exercise.